 An SNMP community is the group that devices and management stations running SNMP belong to.
 It helps define where information is sent.
 The community name is used to identify the group.
 A SNMP device or agent may belong to more than one SNMP community.
 It will not respond to requests from management stations that do not belong to one of its communities.
 SNMP default communities are:

 - Write = private - Read = public

-4.2.8.2 System Information
+4.2.8.2 SNMP System Information

-The switch system information is provided here.
-The System Information Configuration screen in Figure 4-2-19 & Figure 4-2-20 appears.
+Configure SNMP setting on this page.
+The SNMP System global setting screen in Figure 4-2-19 & Figure 4-2-20 appears.